 “Thank you for the exceptional service rendered to our company with regards to the new Samsung Telephone system we have chosen.
 I can honestly say that I have not often encountered a sales person as informed and efficient as you have proved to be.”

-“Small PABX Switchboard systems that transform your business and its professionalism”
+“Small Office PBX Systems that transform your business and its professionalism”

 A SOHO small business PABX system allows you to perform all the functions of a full blown solution without the hefty price tag.
 Voicemail, Auto Attendant and call transferring are just some of the standard features available, ensuring your business never misses a beat or customer.

 To assist in answering this question we have laid out a comprehensive purchasing guide for Telephone Switchboard Systems for Small Businesses in the United Kingdom with a particular focus on the London region.

 Small businesses choosing the correct business telephone system need to bring many factors into account including budget, expansion needs and current installed infrastructure at their office premises.

 There are 4 types of SoHo small office phone systems available all include Multi-Line capabilities: